 Involution refers to the decline in the normal functioning of a part of the body due to ageing.
 Therefore, involutional alopecia is one that’s caused by naturally increasing age.

-What happens is that the hair growth cycle is altered.
+In senescent alopecia, what happens is that the hair growth cycle is altered.
 The anagen (growing) phase is shortened, so hair doesn’t grow too long.
-Additionally, there’s a bigger gap between the telogen (resting) and anagen phase, so hair grows more slowly.
+Additionally, there’s a bigger gap between the telogen (resting) and anagen phase, so the hair grows more slowly.

 In the past, there has been some controversy around involutional alopecia being labelled a type of hair loss.